funcionante/makerlab/_docs/specification/introduction.md

 system will provide, although some requirements may be stated on other pages:
 * Integration with University of Aveiro’s services (UU) --- for easier access and information retrieval;
-* Wiki-based platform --- allowing more flexibility to content storing;
-* Web platform --- information query and simple tasks (creating projects, inviting collaborators, etc.);
+* Wiki-based platform --- imposed by stakeholders --- search for information in the system and manage equipments and their requisitions, projects and users;
-* Android and iOS apps --- full functionality (e.g. requisitioning items) plus scanning QR codes for requests;
+* Android and iOS apps --- manage projects and request equipments using their QR codes to make the requisition process agile;
 * Self-managed network --- able to satisfy the users’ requests to VM’s and VLANs autonomously, in order to overcome UA's network constraints;
-* Highly modularized and loosely coupled --- components must be easily swapped in or out;
-* Reuse existing projects and frameworks --- keep project maintenance to a minimum;
+* Components must be independent --- the failure of a plugin component must not affect neither the core nor other plugins;
-* History of equipment usage  (owner and associated project) --- keep a log of users who might have broken it + statistics;
+* History of equipment usage (owner and associated project) --- keep a log of users who might have broken it;
-* Overview of statistics --- providing insights for example about equipment's use and topics of projects;
-* The system should be autonomous --- human interaction (and worries with the system) to the minimum;
-* The system must be fun and effortless for the average user --- implicit value;
+* Ability to automatically test the reachability of a set of endpoints;
+* Interface to manage the room's network;
+* Statistics about the room's usage (count people);
-* The system must be ready to be expanded and scalable in the future --- this is a multi-year project, must be easily expanded.
+* The system must provide APIs for easy expansion --- this is a multi-year project.

 ## Architecture

-Here is a simple illustration of how DETI MakerLab will look like once
+Here is a simple illustration of how DETI MakerLab looks like:
-completed:

 ![DML Architecture](https://firebasestorage.googleapis.com/v0/b/makerlab-b9b8c.appspot.com/o/dml-architecture.svg?alt=media&token=49f78fb4-81a8-408b-a82d-cc4fec9876a1)
 {:center}

-Although not an extensive diagram, hopefully it will empower the reader with a more top-level understanding of the DML's internals.
+Although not an extensive diagram, hopefully it will empower the reader with a top-level understanding of the DML's internals.

 ### Components